DavidCEllis/SplitGuides/readme.md

    containing the notes you wish to use.
 3. Some configuration is available from the settings dialog.

+If you are already using the Livesplit Server for something else, this appliction shouldn't interfere with that, but only a TCP or a Websocket server can be running at a time.
+You can change the connection to Livesplit that will be used in the settings.
+There are 3 options:
+* Named Pipe
+* TCP Server (default)
+* Websocket Server
+The Named Pipe does not use the hostname and port, it should "just work", as long as livesplit is running on the same PC.

 Plain text formatting works the same way as SplitNotes.
 Notes made for that should function fine in SplitGuides.